Your cart is empty. Let's fix that!

 The connection between nutrition and eye health goes back over 3,000 years to the ancient Egyptians.
 At the turn of the twentieth century, fat-soluble vitamin A was shown to be the essential factor.
 Vitamin A is a precursor to the light-sensitive visual pigment molecules in our photoreceptors and has been shown to play a role in maintaining overall health.

-Animal studies show that dietary vitamin A supplementation improves learning and memory and can ameliorate cognitive declines associated with normal aging (51).
+Animal studies show that dietary vitamin A supplementation supports learning and memory and can help cognitive declines associated with normal aging (51).
 It regulates numerous gene products, and modulates neurogenesis, neuronal survival and synaptic plasticity.

 In addition to digestive benefits, probiotics can support the gut-brain connection and address brain changes that happen during pregnancy, sometimes called “mom brain.”
 Probiotics:

 Inside your gut is what scientists call your enteric nervous system - your second brain!
-Your intestinal microbiome is a collection of bacteria, yeasts, and viruses that live in your gut and do an enormous amount of work to keep you healthy.
+Your intestinal microbiome is a collection of organisms that live in your gut and do an enormous amount of work to keep you healthy.

-Recent research suggests that probiotics could promote positive pregnancy outcomes by maintaining overall health and mitigating complications.
+Recent research suggests that probiotics could support positive pregnancy outcomes by maintaining overall health and mitigating complications.
 The gut microbiome has been identified as a key factor for maintaining health outside of pregnancy.

 The earlier you start, the better.
 Ideally, you'll start taking prenatal vitamins before conception.
 In fact, it's generally a good idea for women of reproductive age to regularly take a prenatal vitamin.

-It can be challenging to get everything you need for an optimum pregnancy through diet alone.
+It can be challenging to get everything you need for a healthy pregnancy through diet alone.
 Our prenatal supplements are designed to support you and your baby’s growing needs at every stage of pregnancy.

-Mama Bird ® Prenatal Multi+ is a once-daily neuro-nutritional prenatal providing an ultra-packed, vegan-friendly vitamin crafted with organic herbs, probiotics, a digestive enzyme blend, and methylated vitamins and minerals.
-Also available are Mama Bird AM/PM Prenatal Multi+ with Choline and Mama Bird Prenatal Multi+ Iodine & Iron Free.
+Mama Bird Prenatal Multi+ is a once-daily brain-supporting prenatal providing an ultra-packed, vegan-friendly vitamin crafted with organic herbs, probiotics, a digestive enzyme blend, and methylated vitamins and minerals.
+Also available are Mama Bird AM/PM Prenatal Multi+ with choline and Mama Bird Prenatal Multi+ Iodine & Iron Free.

-One Fish, Two Fish ™ Prenatal DHA was created to help women bridge the diet gap and avoid DHA deficiencies before and during pregnancy and while breastfeeding.
-We only use real, pure triglyceride oil, not synthetic ethyl ester oil.
+Prenatal DHA was created to help women bridge the diet gap and avoid DHA deficiencies before and during pregnancy and while breastfeeding.
+We only use real triglyceride oil, not synthetic ethyl ester oil.
 Also available as a purified vegan supplement.
-No Fish, No Fish™ Vegan Prenatal DHA is made with sustainable algae.
+Vegan Prenatal DHA is made with sustainable algae.

-Sunny Skies™ Vitamin D Drops are made from pure fractionated coconut oil (MCT oil) and vitamin D3.
-This sunshine-in-a-bottle supplement helps restore and maintain vitamin D levels.
-Pure and potent, they contain no vitamin K2, which can interfere with medications.
+Vitamin D Drops are made from fractionated coconut oil (MCT oil) and vitamin D3.
+This sunshine-in-a-bottle supplement helps restore and maintain vitamin D levels and contains in no vitamin K2, which can interfere with medications.

 Not all prenatal vitamins are created equally.
 Choosing a supplement may seem overwhelming, but by looking for one that includes the 10 nutrients outlined here, you’ll feel confident about the choice you’ve made.